Jamadirir/jamadirir/README.md

 <h3 align="center">Iam from somalia.</h3>
 ## 🙋‍♂️ About Me

-      🧑‍💻 Bachelar degree of computer application
+      🧑‍💻 Bachelor degree of computer application
                          From
         *Jamhuriya University of Science and Technology*